 Guiding Questions for Developing a Collection Development Plan- This document can be used as a tool for developing a plan to update a school library collection.

 Quantitative or numerical standards are one measure of success in achieving program goals.
 Such standards can be compared to local data and used to set measurable improvement goals.
-While no definitive national quantitative standards currently exist for school libraries, we are fortunate in Iowa to have data from the annual Survey of School Libraries conducted by the Iowa Department of Education.
+While no definitive national quantitative standards currently exist for school libraries, Iowa is fortunate to have data from an annual survey of school libraries.
 The data provides the opportunity to compare one’s own library program to other libraries of similar size and description in our state.

 NOTE: The questions on the 2008-2009 and 2009-2010 surveys were aligned to the Guidelines for Iowa Library Programs.
 In comparing data from previous School Library Surveys, there will be some data pointes that are different.